plumier/plumier/docs/Overview.md

 ---
 id: overview
-title: Overview
+title: Plumier In Five Minutes
 ---

-Plumier is a Node.js Rest API framework which created on top of [Koa](https://koajs.com/) and uses TypeScript language.
-Plumier is battery included framework designed to be fast, flexible and short learning curve.
+Plumier is a Node.js Rest API framework created on top of [Koa](https://koajs.com/) and uses TypeScript language.
+Plumier is battery included framework designed to be readable, testable and fast with short learning curve.

 ## Framework
 Simplest Plumier application consists of two parts: controller and entry point.
 Entry point is the Plumier startup application that will host the REST API and controller is the handler of http request.